 The Senior Choir is open to all students from GRADE 9 to GRADE 12.
 In the programme students will be taught the principles of choral singing and the fundamentals necessary for reading music.
 The course is a study of choral repertoire from a wide selection of periods and styles of music.
-As performance plays a very important in the programme, students are expected to attend at all times.
-Assessment is based upon vocal testing, self-evaluation, skill demonstration and student reflection on audience experiences.
+As performance plays a very important in the programme, students are expected to attend at all times.Assessment is based upon vocal testing, selfevaluation, skill demonstration and student reflection on audience experiences.

-\Vocal Jazz is at 7:45am and Senior Choir is at 12:20 pm
+\Vocal Jazz is at 7:45am and Senior Choir is at 12:20pm

-VOCAL JAZZ, GRADES 9, 10, 11, 12 (MVJR1S), (MVJR2S), (MVJR3S), (MVJR4S)\
+VOX GRADES 9, 10, 11, 12 (MCER1S), (MCER2S), (MCERR3S), (MER4S)\

 This class is open to students by audition only and students accepted must also be in Choir for Grade 9, 10, 11 or 12.
-Students in the Vocal Jazz Choir will explore and practice the different techniques required for performing the large quantity of repertoire they will learn.
-The music studied will be in a variety of styles including jazz, popular and contemporary.
-This group is very performance- orientated and requires much dedication from the student members.
-Assessment is based on vocal testing, self-evaluation and attendance. \Vocal Jazz is at 7:45am an Senior Choir is at 12:20 pm self-confidence that will both enhance their time at Gordon Bell and create in the student a healthy self-discipline and work ethic.
-Assessment is attained through performance preparedness, (practice records) playing tests and periodic theory exams.
+Students in the chamber choir, VOX, will explore and practice the different techniques required for per- forming the large quantity of repertoire they will learn.
+Themusic studied will be in a variety of styles including jazz, acappella, popular and contemporary.
+This group is very performance-orientated and requires much dedication from the student members.
+Assessment is based on vocaltesting, self-evaluation and rehearsal and performance etiquette.

+\VOX is at 7:45am, three days per cycle